mcevoypeter/2020-aut-cs340lx/labs/19-eraser/README.md

   4. Given given an address `addr`, remove the lower two bits (to make it word-aligned) and simply add the offset between the heap and the shadow to find the state associated with `addr`.
+  5. Note: This process is identical to your `memcheck` checker.
+The only thing that should change are the variable names.

 For `eraser.h`:
   - `eraser_fn` and `eraser_trace_only_fn` mirror the same routines you